MicrosoftDocs/customer-insights/topics/developers/tutorials/examine-signals-metadata.md

 # Examine signals metadata

-Product Insights offers many ways to examine signals and their internal data.
+Examine signals and their internal data by previewing raw signals.
-One of them is previewing raw signals, as explained below.

-1. On the **Signals** page, select **Preview** from the top left menu.
-1. Product Insights will display a list of raw signals.
-Each row represents a single signal that was sent while each column is a key/value pair within the signal.
+1. Select **Preview** from the top left menu of the **Signals** page.
+A list of raw signals will appear.
+Each row represents a signal, and each column represents one of its key/value pairs.
-1. Select the **Explore** button in the upper right of the screen to analyze the signals.
+1. Select the **Explore** button in the upper right to analyze the signals.

 > [!VIDEO https://ariamediahost.blob.core.windows.net/media/videos/ProductInsights/explore-signals.mp4]